 - For an adult, please select the Adult RCIA section.

 We ask that families presenting their children for baptism be registered members of our parish.
 If you have not yet had the chance to register, you can do so by clicking here.
-After registering, or if you already are registered, then download our Baptism Packet and complete the form.
+After registering, or if you already are registered, please email Keanna Corwin at firstname.lastname@example.org or stop by the Parish Office to receive the Baptism Packet, which includes information and required paperwork.
 Once the Baptism Information form is received, a member of our Baptism Team will contact you to provide more information about the process for preparation and celebration of the Sacrament.

 Frequently Asked Questions